01The Facebook Ad for Real Estate - Planning Your Ad

 The greatest value so far in using Facebook ads for my real estate marketing is the ability to fine-tune the ad to reach the best prospects.
 And, it's not just one ad, as a campaign can contain several, each targeted to a different audience if you like.
 An example would be an ad to reach sellers and get listings, and another for buyers.
 The image and text for each would, of course, focus on the mission of that ad.
 But, the advertiser can also really drill down to the very best prospects by area, age, keywords, or other demographic information.

 An example in my ski area and vacation home market is setting the ad up to run only when a Facebook user has the word "ski" and my town's name somewhere in their profile information.
-I was able to narrow the presentation focus of my ad from 300 million Facebook users down to under 30,000.
-It's more efficient use of my budget.
+I was able to narrow the presentation focus of my ad from 300 million Facebook users down to under 30,000 making it a more efficient use of my budget.
 Every market is different, but there are ways to narrow the group that sees your ad to those most likely to become a customer in the future.

 Plan Your Facebook Ads for Each Real Estate Marketing Goal

 Before you go to the ad layout area, have your ad plan in place.
 Decide on the goal of each ad, who the target is, and what the ad should say in the space you'll have.
-Also, take a decision on an image to go with the ad.
-Though there's no experience information right now to verify it, I believe that an area image, one that's highly recognizable, will work far better than your picture.
+When considering the image for the ad, it's likely that an area image, one that's highly recognizable, will work far better than your picture.
 If someone's interested in the Denver area, perhaps a photo of the mountains to the west or the city skyline.
 It's meant to catch their eye.
 Like all advertising, a catchy headline is a must.
 Once you have your plan in place, you can set up an ad campaign in minutes.

 Let's take the next step and go to Facebook and do a sample ad to see how it works.